You’re probably wondering what adventures have kept me away from posting here for a week. C’mon, I know you were.

 I hate small spaces.
 I especially hate small tubes.
 I won’t go on waterslides that have tubes, thinking somehow it’ll close in on me and drown me in three inches of water.
 I'm sure this all goes back to the time I was traumatized by my brothers who stuffed me in a backpacking mummy sleeping bag.
 They yanked the drawstring, closing the small opening over my face to a pinhole.
 My chest starts closing up just thinking about it.

 Childhood trauma aside, that boy isn’t coming down unless I go up there.
-Where’s Sharon Hinck and her Secret Life of Becky Miller red cape when I need it?
+Where’s Sharon Hinck and her

 I kick off my sandals and start crawling inside the tube.
 It can't be that bad.
 I'll just crawl up, get the boy, and crawl back down.
 I can do it.
 It's not that easy.
 How do kids do this?
 I’m stuck with the choice of crawling on hard plastic on my knees, which isn’t comfortable, or trying to get my feet under me.
 Problem is, my legs are too long and threaten to wedge me in this hot, plastic tube which is getting smaller by the minute.
 It’s not my imagination, I swear.